Paul Chocheprat: Career

 Commander of the aviso-transport Aube and the local station of Tahiti in 1895, he participated in the operations of Raïatea and Tahaa in January–February 1897 as well as missions to Samoa and New Hebrides.

 In 1898, he was assigned to the staff at Cherbourg and in August became capitaine de vaisseau (Captain).
-Commander of the pre-dreadnought battleship in the Mediterranean (1899) then of the pre-dreadnought in 1902, he carried out missions in Greece and on the coasts of Morocco before being promoted to chief of general staff of the naval army during the maneuvers from 1905–1906.
+Commander of the pre-dreadnought battleship in the Mediterranean (1899) then of the pre-dreadnought in 1902, he carried out missions in Greece and on the coasts of Morocco before being promoted to chief of general staff of the naval army during the maneuvers from 1905 to 1906.
 He then worked on the signal books and naval tactics redesign commission with Amiral (Admiral) François Ernest Fournier.

 Rear-admiral in March 1907, he commanded the 4th division in the Mediterranean, then was promoted to vice-admiral and maritime prefect of Brest in October 1911.
 Maritime prefect of Toulon (November 1913), in 1914 he commanded the 1st wing in the army naval with flag on the semi-dreadnought battleship and is then one of the main collaborators of Boué de Lapeyrère.

 Member in 1916 of the Superior Council of the Navy, he accompanied Joffre on a mission to the United States and passed to the reserve cadre in June 1917.

 From 1920 to 1922 he chaired the Société des Œuvres de mer.